jfalcou/eve/include/eve/algo/README.txt

 since it will generate instructions that can be executed in parallel.
 `array_reduce` will.

+### converting_iterator

+* `converting_iterator`
+* `convert`

+An iterator on top of a different iterator that applies a convertion to a different type.
+Cardinal stays the same.
+In the future this should use some more efficient platform loads.

+convert is a helper function to get a converting iterator.

+### zip_iterator

+`zip_iterator`

+A tuple of iterators with the same cardinal.

 ### ptr_iterator

 * `aligned_ptr_iterator`
 * `unaligned_ptr_iterator`

 A pointer + cardinal with the `iterator` interface.

 ### preprocess_range